 The Chancellor of the Exchequer announced on 20 April the launch of the new Future Fund to support the UK’s innovative businesses affected by COVID-19.

 Designed specifically for companies currently ineligible for existing government support programmes, such as CBILS, the Future Fund aims to support businesses that are pre-revenue or pre-profit and typically rely on equity investment.

 Following an amendment to the initiative on Tuesday 30 June, UK companies from accelerator programmes outside the UK are now eligible for support.

 The adjustment to its remit now means that the Future Fund allows a greater number of eligible firms to benefit under the scheme.

 Related Article | Practical ways to support employees through COVID-19

-According to the latest figures released by the British Business Bank (4 August), 537 companies have been approved for £534m worth of Convertible Loan Agreements since the Future Fund scheme was launched in May.
+According to the latest figures released by the British Business Bank (17 December), 971 companies have been issued with Convertible Loan Agreements with a total value of £975.5m since the Future Fund scheme was launched on 20 May.